 What is a Local Land Charge?

+There are many different types of local land charge, which cover a wide variety of financial liabilities and/or restrictions.
 The council or central government can demand payment from successive owners or occupiers of property or land.
 This may include outstanding money given to the previous owner in the form of a grant which has not been fully repaid and is still owed to the council which a new owner or tenant would become liable for.
 There may also be limits on the use of property or land, eg trees which are to be preserved and cannot therefore, be cut down or even pruned.
-The charges cover a wide variety of financial liabilities and/or restrictions.

 The Local Land Charges Register

 Details of any charges that are registered on land and/or property in Southampton are listed in the council's Local Land Charges Register.
 You will also find other important information such as listed buildings and conservation areas in the register.
 Our Local Land Charges Register is held in electronic format which we have a statutory duty to maintain and update.